2i2c-org/2i2c-org.github.io/content/blog/2022/strategic-update/index.md

 One way to resolve these problems is to rely on **managed infrastructure services** to provide the environments needed for data analysis.
 A systems administrator can set up computing and data resources, and then expose these resources to many users as a service.
 This makes these complex and powerful environments more accessible, standardizes the workflows of users to make it easier for them to collaborate, and potentially serves as a gateway to more complex data and computing infrastructure.

 Historically, this work was done in-house by internal teams at research institutions.
 This led to many unique infrastructure setups with slight differences across institutions.
-It also led to data and workflows being institution-centric, even though many communities are organized across institutions.
+It also led to data and workflows being institution-centric, even though many communities are organized *across* institutions.

-**Cloud infrastructure** provides a layer of infrastructure that can be used to standardize access and worfklows across communities of practice.
+**Cloud infrastructure can solve this problem**.
+It provides a layer of infrastructure that can be used to standardize access and worfklows across communities of practice.
 It can be more accessible than on-prem infrastructure, as the cloud is already globally distributed in a way that local hardware can never be.
 Moreover, cloud infrastructure is also much more scalable, and can be used to access more sophisticated data and computing resources in a fluid manner.

 ### But the cloud services landscape is not designed for research and education communities

 Over the last 10 years, a huge ecosystem of cloud-native tools and services have grown to solve this problem in industry.
 These are often called the [Modern Data Stack](https://future.com/emerging-architectures-modern-data-infrastructure/).
 However, **modern cloud services are largely unused by research and education**.
 Why is this?

-We believe that it is because most cloud services do not meet many needs of research and educational communities:
+We believe it is because most cloud services do not meet many needs of research and educational communities:

 - They tend to be offered by a single vendor, which results in a fear of lock-in or vendor-specific workflows that result in high-costs.
 - They require users to learn non-standard workflows that are attached to the cloud service.
 - They often require extensive knowledge of data and cloud resources to configure properly.
 They may require an internal dev-ops team to integrate cloud services and expose them for internal teams.
 - They are often still institution-centric because cloud services are geared towards enterprise contracts within vertically-integrated organizations.
 Many research organizations are more like collections of little fiefdoms rather than a single kingdom.

-In short, **many cloud services ask researchers and educators to give up too much agency and choice**.
+In short, **many cloud services ask researchers and educators to give up too much agency and choice, and make them reliant on organizations they do not inherently trust**.
 They are perceived as a risky alternative to the "we have control and have visibility into everything" nature of on-prem hardware.

 ### Examples of a potential model for community-centric cloud services